inrage/simple-cf7-conditional/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of Simple Conditional Fields for CF7.
+Initial release of Simple Conditional Fields for Contact Form 7.
 A fresh approach to conditional logic with visual interface and enhanced user experience.

 == Support ==